SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

     --> switch count {
             case 0:
                 naturalCount = "no"
-            case 1:
-                naturalCount = "one"
-            case 2:
-                naturalCount = "a couple of"
-            case 3:
+            case 1..3:
                 naturalCount = "a few"
-            case 4..11:
+            case 4..9:
                 naturalCount = "several"
-            case 12..99:
+            case 10..99:
-                naturalCount = "dozens of"
+                naturalCount = "tens of"
             case 100..999:
                 naturalCount = "hundreds of"
+            case 1000..999_999:
+                naturalCount = "thousands of"
             default:
-                naturalCount = "lots and lots of"
+                naturalCount = "millions and millions of"
         }
     --> println("There are \(naturalCount) \(countedThings).")
-    <<< There are lots and lots of stars in the Milky Way.
+    <<< There are millions and millions of stars in the Milky Way.

-..
-TODO: change these ranges to be closed ranges rather than half-closed ranges once rdar://14586400 is implemented.
+    /// prints "There are millions and millions of stars in the Milky Way."

 ..
 TODO: remove the initializer for naturalCount once we can declare unitialized variables in the REPL.
 ..
 TODO: Add a description for this example.